emdupre/core-git-course/_episodes/04-remote.md

 If we now check our GitHub page we should be able to see our new changes under the *Commit* tab.

-To see all remote repositories (we can have multiple!) type:
+To see all configured remotes for this repository (we can have multiple!),
+type:

 ```
 $ git remote -v